As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 When you tumble opal in a rock tumbler, you lose control over the shape of the finished piece.
 The lighter color areas wear away quickly when tumbled, resulting in an irregular rather than a smooth surface.

 A rotating tumbler will round any protrusion, edge, or point.
-Soft sections of the stone will be treated more aggressively than harder areas, with any existing or nascent fractures likely shattering in the tumbler.
+Soft stone sections will be treated more aggressively than harder areas, with any existing or nascent fractures likely shattering in the tumbler.
 Every few days, open the barrel of your rotary tumbler to see what’s going on.

 Polishing Opals with A Dremel